Posted: Wed 26th Oct 2022

 It's really easy to get overwhelmed if you have a number of projects on the go.
 Consequently, setting boundaries is essential.
 You must learn when to say no!

-Next step: Watch our webinar, Overcome your overwhelm.
-Business coach Jess Salamanca chats about how to balance work and life in a way that sounds true to you, avoiding burnout yet smashing your goals.
+Watch this webinar to learn how to balance work and life in a way that sounds true to you, avoiding burnout yet smashing your goals: